-- 1. To install the rear wheel, reverse the removal procedure. - ► Take care to prevent the brake caliper from scratching the wheel during installation.
+- To install the rear wheel, reverse the removal procedure. - ▶ Take care to prevent the brake caliper from scratching the wheel during installation.

-When installing the brake caliper into position, carefully fit the brake disc between the pads to avoid scratching them.
+When installing a wheel or caliper into original position, carefully fit the brake disc between the pads to avoid scratching them.